-- 1. Designate an Information Security Officer (ISO) for the University.
-Note: The University should have at least one backup ISO. - 2.
+- 1. Designate a Chief Information Security Officer (CISO) for the University.
+The CISO is the designated ISO for the University.
+Note: The University should assign at least one person from Information Technology Services as the backup ISO. - 2.
 Ensure that an information security program is maintained that is sufficient to protect the University's IT assets and is documented and effectively communicated to the University. - 3.
 Ensure that a System Owner is identified for each University system.
-Each System Owner shall work with Data Owner(s), Data Custodian(s), and System Administrator(s) in the documentation, operation, and maintenance of the University IT system. - 4.
-Review and approve the University's Business Impact Analysis (BIAs), Enterprise Risk Assessments (RA), and IT Disaster Recovery Strategy and Plans. - 5.
+Each System Owner shall work with Data Owner(s), Data Custodian(s), and System and Application Administrator(s) in the documentation, operation, and maintenance of the University IT system.

+- 4. Review and approve the University's Business Impact Analysis (BIAs), Enterprise Risk Assessments (RA), and IT Disaster Recovery Strategy and Plans. - 5.
 Provide the resources to enable University employees to carry out their responsibilities for securing IT systems, networks, and data. - 6.
 Ensure compliance is maintained with IT Security Audit requirements.
 This compliance must include, but is not limited to: - (a) Requiring development and implementation of a plan for IT security audits. - (b) Requiring that the planned IT security audits are conducted. - (c) Receiving reports of the results of IT security audits. - (d) Requiring development of Corrective Action Plans to address findings of IT security audits. - 7.
-Prevent conflict of interests and adhere to the concept of separation of duties by assigning roles so that: - (a) The ISO is not a System Owner or a Data Owner except in the case of compliance systems for information security. - (b) The System Owner and the Data Owner are not System Administrators for IT systems or data they own.

-- (c) The ISO, System Owners, and Data Owners are all University employees. - 8.
-Ensure that an information security awareness and training program is established.
+Prevent conflict of interests and adhere to the concept of separation of duties by assigning roles so that: - (a) The CISO is not a System Owner or a Data Owner except in the case of systems utilized by the information security office. - (b) The System Owner and the Data Owner are not System or Application Administrators for IT systems or data they own. - (c) The CISO, System Owners, and Data Owners are all University employees. - 8.
+Ensure that an information security awareness and training program is established. - 9.
+Ensure that identified system vulnerabilities are addressed in a manner commensurate with risk.

-2.2.3 Information Security Officer (ISO)
+2.2.3 Chief Information Security Officer (CISO)

-The ISO is responsible for developing, coordinating, and managing the University's information security program.
-The ISO's duties are as follows:
+The CISO is the Qualified Individual responsible for developing, coordinating, managing, and enforcing the University's information security program.
+The CISO's duties are as follows:

-- 1. Develop and manage an information security program in a manner commensurate with risk. - 2.
-Develop and manage an Intrusion Detection System (IDS) program in a manner commensurate with risk. - 3.
-Develop and maintain an information security awareness and training program for University IT users per the IT5103 Security Awareness Training Policy. - 4.
-Verify and validate that all University IT systems, networks and data are classified for sensitivity and risk and maintain awareness of the security status of IT systems. - 5.
-Implement and maintain the appropriate balance of preventative, detective and corrective controls for University IT systems commensurate with data sensitivity, risk, and systems criticality. - 6.
-Mitigate and report all IT security incidents in accordance with 2.2-5514 of the Code of Virginia and take appropriate actions to prevent recurrence. - 7.
-Provide solutions, guidance, and expertise in IT security matters. - 8.
-Review System Security Plans and require that the System Owner implement appropriate levels of security controls on the IT system to provide protections against security risks. - 9.
-Perform annual internal reviews and vulnerability assessments for university-hosted sensitive systems. - 10.
-Develop and lead the Computer Security Incident Response Team (CSIRT) to prepare for and respond to intrusions and threats. - 11.
+- 1. Develop, manage, and enforce an information security program in a manner commensurate with risk. - 2.
+Develop and manage an Intrusion Detection System (IDS) and Intrusion Prevention Systems (IPS) program in a manner commensurate with risk. - 3.
+Develop and manage a vulnerability management program in a manner commensurate with risk. - 4.
+Develop and maintain an information security awareness and training program for University IT users per the IT5103 Security Awareness Training Policy. - 5.
+Verify and validate that all University IT systems, networks and data are classified for sensitivity and risk and maintain awareness of the security status of IT systems. - 6.
+Implement and maintain the appropriate balance of preventative, detective and corrective controls for University IT systems commensurate with data sensitivity, risk, and systems criticality. - 7.
+Mitigate and report all IT security incidents in accordance with 2.2-5514 of the Code of Virginia and take appropriate actions to prevent recurrence. - 8.
+Provide solutions, guidance, and expertise in IT security matters. - 9.
+Review System Security Plans and require that the System Owner implement appropriate levels of security controls on the IT system to provide protections against security risks. - 10.
+Perform internal reviews and vulnerability assessments for on-premise sensitive systems.

+- 11. Develop and lead the Computer Security Incident Response Team (CSIRT) to prepare for and respond to intrusions and threats. - 12.
 Provide annual role-based training to System Owners, Data Owners, Data Custodians, System Administrators, and Application Administrators.